-Mother-daughter pair Ann Hite and Maddie Hite-Smaka volunteered in Ecuador over Maddie’s 26th birthday to be able to spend time together in a different setting, away from home.
-At the end of their week in service in Quito, Ann and Maddie reflect on their time together and how this experience differed from any other.
-Maddie describes how she was able to see her mother as Ann, and Ann describes how she delighted in seeing her daughter in a completely different setting as an independent, capable adult.
-Read on for their reflections about their time in service together.
+Mother-daughter pair Ann Hite and Maddie Hite-Smaka volunteered in Ecuador over Maddie’s 26th birthday to be able to spend time together away from home.
+At the end of their week in service in Quito, Ann and Maddie reflect on their time together unlike any other.

 By Ann Hite and Maddie Hite-Smaka

 I think there was a part of us both that thought volunteering abroad would have been a really picturesque mother-daughter trip.
 We sort of hyped it up that way.
 In a deeper sense it was, because it helped us define each other outside of Mother and Daughter.
 But not how we thought it would…

 My mom and I have taken one trip abroad together before, when I had just turned 21.
 It was a magical time, but I still very much needed my mommy.
 On this trip, not technically many years after but in lived experience about a lifetime later, I was turning 26, and Mommy was no longer in my vocabulary.

 Being a mom becomes muscle memory.
 It is impossible not to worry, even once children grow into independent and capable adults.
 At home, I allow myself to cater more to the mom role.
 Here, it would not have been appropriate.
 Maddie was asked to be a full member of the team and was able to do that.
 I found myself starting to make suggestions or answer questions for her, and it was almost funny how many times I had to bite my tongue.

 “Wow…your Spanish is still really good.”

 “Oh, you already have a map up…you know where we are…okay!”